 Explosives: Do not bring explosives onto site or use in Work without prior written permission from Contracting Officer and authorities having jurisdiction.
 Comply with requirements of NFPA 495.
 Contractor is solely responsible for handling, storage, and use of explosive materials when their use is permitted.

 Hold harmless the Architect, Engineer and United States Postal Service from any claim resulting from use of explosives.
 Removal of materials of any nature by blasting shall be done in such a manner and such time as to avoid damage affecting the integrity of design and to avoid damage to any new or existing structure included in or adjacent to work.
-It shall be contractors responsibility to determine method of operation to ensure desired results and integrity of completed work.
+It shall be Contractor’s responsibility to determine method of operation to ensure desired results and integrity of completed work.

 Existing Conditions: